quantumsim/quantumsim/README.md

 We hold the full density matrix of the data qbits in memory, which is about two megabyte (so not much).

+The density matrix is hermitian, so we only need to store one half.
+Because CUDA support for complex is still shit, we store the real part on the diagonal and lower triangle, and the imaginary part on the upper triangle. because states x,y actually are bitstrings, the matrix element dm[x,y] is actually stored at position dm[x<<9|y].

 We add one ancilla to measure a syndrome, then trace it out again to measure it; then add the next ancilla etc.